 Dive (literally) into an art deco swimming enclosure at Geelong's Eastern Beach – the brisk water is an all-ages reviver.

-Crank the air-con and head to Squeaky Beach at Wilson’s Promontory.
+Crank the air-con and head to Norman Beach at Wilson's Promontory.
 Go wild at pristine pink-granite Cape Woolamai near Phillip Island or at Point Addis on the Great Ocean Road.
 Dip beneath waves in the salty surf, paddle from wide sandy shores, and muck about with the kids in tepid rock pools.

 Inland dips and cool trips